-Triage and manage the oral health care needs of essential workers by tele-dentistry whenever possible.
-While these individuals are not required to self-isolate for 14 days, they must pass pre-screening and screening requirements to be treated in a denturist clinic..
+Triage and manage the oral health care needs of essential workers (and the members of their household) by tele-dentistry whenever possible.
+While these workers are not required to self isolate for 14 days, they must pass pre-screening and screening requirements to be treated in a dental office.
 The Chief Medical Officer of Health notes that screening protocols are the best control measure.
 With COVID-19 testing, there is the issue that a single negative test is not a good way to screen out COVID-19 given the limitations of our current testing technology when testing asymptomatic individuals (up to 20% false negative).